yeg-relief/design/README.md

 Diagrams, relationships and next steps

 ### Developer quick-start
 Want to run the app?
-Set is documented [here](https://github.com/yeg-relief/design/wiki/Developer-quickish-start).
+Setup is documented [here](https://github.com/yeg-relief/design/wiki/Developer-quickish-start).
 Maybe read some other parts of the wiki too.